House Democrats seek to intervene against Trump lawsuit over bank subpoenas

 In a filing in Manhattan federal court, the Committee on Financial Services and the Permanent Select Committee on Intelligence said they needed to intervene in the lawsuit in order to “defend their significant interests in the enforcement of their subpoenas” as part of “investigations on issues of national significance.”

-Trump, his children and his company have until the end of the day to ask U.S. District Judge Edgardo Ramos for an order blocking the banks from responding to the subpoenas while the lawsuit, which was filed on Monday, is pending.
+In a separate filing on Friday, Trump, his children and his company asked U.S. District Judge Edgardo Ramos for a preliminary order blocking the banks from responding to the subpoenas while their lawsuit, which was filed on Monday, is pending.

+They said they will suffer “irreparable harm” without such an order, and that the subpoenas appeared to be intended to expose their confidential financial information “for the sake of exposure.”

+“That purpose is illegitimate and provides no constitutional footing for the subpoenas,” they said.

 Deutsche Bank has long been one of the main banks for Trump’s real estate empire.
 A 2017 financial disclosure form showed that Trump had at least $130 million of liabilities to Deutsche Bank.